devanharikumar89/fss16ASE/read/week5.md

 ## Baseline Results for individual Android Applications:
   * APV: The application crashes with a large native memory footprint due to incorrect implementation in native memory reclamation.
   * ConnectBot.
 SSH client ConnectBot has a defect related to leaking of event listener objects.
+  * KeePassDroid.
+When the application is first launched, it displays a list of database files in FileSelectActivity for the user to choose.
+When a database file is selected, a query is launched to retrieve the information in the file, and the result can be accessed through a Cursor object.
+The Cursor is remembered in a container so that it can be synchronized with the activity.
+The Cursor object is automatically cleaned up when its managing activity is destroyed.
+However, when we keep the same instance of FileSelectActivity alive, and come back to the selection list to select database files repeatedly, multiple Cursor objects would be saved in FileSelectActivity.
+  * K9.
+In K9, a popular email client, a leak was discovered when rotating the screen after an email message is selected for display.
+Since it crashes after only a few repetitions of the ROTATE neutral cycle, this is an example of a leak that can be easily observed and thus cause negative user perception of the application.

 ## Related Work
   * Memory leak detection and diagnosis: A body of work focussing on static analyses for memory leak detection.
 These